Choose your pass

 Dolmabahçe Palace stands as a testament to the rich cultural heritage of Istanbul and the magnificence of the Ottoman Empire.
 Its architectural splendor, historical significance, and captivating beauty make the Palace a must-visit destination for travelers exploring the city.
 Istanbul Dolmabahce Palace must be in your bucket list!

 By obtaining the Istanbul Tourist Pass®, visitors gain access not only to Dolmabahçe Palace but also to over 100 other attractions and services in Istanbul; especially the top historical landmarks of Istanbul.
-This pass provides a convenient and cost-effective way to explore the city's diverse offerings, allowing travelers to save up to 70% on entrance fees and make the most of their Istanbul experience.
+This pass provides a convenient and cost-effective way to explore the city's diverse offerings, allowing travelers to save over 50% on entrance fees and make the most of their Istanbul experience.

 Immerse yourself in the grandeur of Dolmabahçe Palace, discover its rich history, and appreciate the intricate details that make it a true architectural masterpiece.
 Plan your visit today and embark on a remarkable journey through the ages at Dolmabahçe Palace, an essential highlight of Istanbul's cultural heritage.